Ariel-HH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Description of this Code-Book

-Our objective is to create a data set from the measurements made in the experiments described in the ‘README’ file.
-Here we explain the meaning of the variables measured  in the experiments described in the ‘README’ file.
+Our objective is to create a data set from the measurements made in the experiments described in the 'README' file.
+Here we explain the meaning of the variables measured in the experiments and the ones in the new data set created by the R script 'run_analysis'.

 ## Description of the original variables